-Developing Predictive Digital Twins to enable Self-Aware Autonomous Vehicles
+Application to Self-Aware Autonomous Vehicles

-We are developing methods to enable introspective autonomous aerospace vehicles.
+In particular, my PhD research focused on developing methods to enable introspective autonomous aerospace vehicles.
 These so-called self-aware aircraft are able to detect and assess changes in their structural health, and use this information to dynamically change the way they make decisions.
 For example, if the aircraft detects damage to a wing, it may choose to fly a more conservative route or abort the mission.
 This capability has the potential to make autonomous vehicles more safe, efficient, cost-effective, and capable.

 Engineering Design Under Uncertainty using Distributionally Robust Optimization